whitemithrandir/Advance-ML/README.md

     •	Fairness, bias, and ethics
     •	Error metrics for skewed datasets
     •	Trading off precision and recall

+### Decision Trees
+    •	Decision tree model
+    •	Learning Process
+    •	Measuring purity
+    •	Choosing a split: Information Gain
+    •	Putting it together
+    •	Using one-hot encoding of categorical features
+    •	Continuous valued features
+    •	Regression Trees
+    •	Using multiple decision trees
+    •	Sampling with replacement
+    •	Random forest algorithm
+    •	XGBoost
+    •	When to use decision trees

 ## Refresher on linear regression